zx80/flask-simple-auth/README.md

 - `FSA_ALWAYS` tells whether to perform authentication in a before request hook.
 Default is *True*.
 On authentication failures *401* are returned.
-One in a route function, `get_user` will always return the authenticated user and cannot fail.
+Once in a route function, `get_user` will always return the authenticated user and cannot fail.

 - `FSA_SKIP_PATH` is a list of regular expression patterns which are matched